Korea's Employment Permit System (EPS): How It Works, Who It Admits, and What Happens After

 The Act on the Employment of Foreign Workers (외국인근로자의 고용 등에 관한 법률) was enacted August 16, 2003, and entered force August 17, 2004.
 It replaced the trainee model with a government-to-government framework.
 Under EPS:

-The Industrial Trainee System ran alongside EPS until it was fully abolished on January 1, 2007.
+The Industrial Trainee System ran alongside EPS for a transition period before it was fully phased out by 2007.

 Who manages EPS in Korea